cdap-guides/cdap-flume-guide/README.rst

 We can then deploy the application to a standalone CDAP installation and start the flow and service::

-  bin/cdap-cli.sh deploy app WebLogAnalyticsApplication.jar
+  cdap-cli.sh deploy app WebLogAnalyticsApplication.jar
-  bin/cdap-cli.sh start flow WebLogAnalyticsApp.WebLogAnalyticsFlow
+  cdap-cli.sh start flow WebLogAnalyticsApp.WebLogAnalyticsFlow
-  bin/cdap-cli.sh start service WebLogAnalyticsApp.WebLogAnalyticsService
+  cdap-cli.sh start service WebLogAnalyticsApp.WebLogAnalyticsService

 Once the flow is started, it is ready to receive the web logs from stream.
 Now let’s configure and start Flume to push web logs into a Stream.